trisberg/springfun/README.md

 * [Knative Serving](https://knative.dev/docs/install/any-kubernetes-cluster/#installing-the-serving-component) installed with the networking layer for Contour
 * [Knative Eventing](https://knative.dev/docs/install/any-kubernetes-cluster/#installing-the-eventing-component) installed

+> NOTE: This POC has only been tested on macOS running in a Bash shell.

 ## Features

 The `springfun` command can initialize Spring Boot based functions that will run on Knative serving.
 It also integrates with Knative Eventing and can initialize functions that can handle CloudEvents via a Trigger.
 It uses the CloudEvents Java SDK for managing the CloudEvents.
 If the Knative EventType resource specifies a JSON schema it will be used for generating a Java class for the CloudEvent payload.